KSH79/vipra-sethu/docs/TECHNICAL_DOCUMENTATION.md

 - **/api/test-sentry-error** — Sentry error test

 Note: /api/providers/search uses request.url and is dynamic during build (Next.js warns during SSG), but functions as on-demand server-rendered route at runtime.

 ---

+## 3.1 Update (2025-11-12)

+- DailyShloka i18n
+  - Switched component to use `landing` namespace for keys like `dailyInspirationTitle` and `share`.
+  - Added missing Kannada `landing` keys so localized strings render correctly.

+- Auth modal flows (Supabase email)
+  - Single component supports two distinct journeys:
+    - Signup: uses `auth.signInWithOtp` with `shouldCreateUser = true`.
+    - Signin: uses `auth.signInWithOtp` with `shouldCreateUser = false`.
+  - Non-enumerating UX: success screen and copy do not reveal whether an email is registered.
+  - Panel variant retained (`variant="panelRight"`).

+- Profile completion flow
+  - Server action `updateProfile` now uses a Supabase Admin client to `upsert` into `profiles` with `onConflict: 'id'` to avoid RLS policy recursion.
+  - After saving, it calls `revalidatePath('/')`, `/home`, and `/complete-profile` to prevent stale UI.
+  - It supports an optional `redirectTo` parameter for server-side navigation; the client additionally forces a full page reload to `/home` as a fallback.
+  - Middleware logs onboarding gate decisions for troubleshooting.

+---